 Under Berger’s leadership, NAFCU has grown membership, and subsequently, total assets have grown 41 percent and the association’s revenue has increased 31 percent.

-Berger brings more than 25 years of government relations and political affairs experience to his post and has held key association and business management positions.
-In addition, he served as chief of staff in the U.S. House of Representatives and has been an effective advocate and political strategist for trade groups including the Farm Bureau, Association of Realtors, and various insurance companies.
+With more than 30 years of executive management and government affairs experience, Berger has held key association and business management positions.
+He also served as chief of staff in the U.S. House of Representatives and has been an effective advocate and political strategist for trade groups including the Farm Bureau, Association of Realtors, and various insurance companies.

-Berger earned a master's degree in public administration from Harvard University and a Bachelor of Science degree in economics from Florida State University.
+Berger earned a master's degree in public administration from Harvard University and a bachelor of science degree in economics from Florida State University.
 He also serves on the Florida State University Alumni Association's National Board of Directors, appointed by FSU President John Thrasher.
 In addition, he was an adjunct professor at The George Washington University in the communications department.

 Berger also serves on the board of directors of the conservation group, Bonefish & Tarpon Trust.
 He is an outdoor enthusiast and enjoys spending time with his wife, Aimee, and daughter, Shelby.